Alexey Fedorov

 .

-I received my Ph.D. at Scripps Institution of Oceanography, University of California San Diego.
+I received my PhD at Scripps Institution of Oceanography, University of California San Diego.
 After graduation I worked at Princeton University and GFDL (Geophysical Fluid Dynamics Lab) as a postdoctoral researcher and then a research scientist.
 At Yale, I lead Ocean, Atmosphere and Climate Modeling group in the Department of Earth and Planetary Sciences.
-I also collaborate with Laboratoire D’Oceanographie Et Du Climat Experimentations Et Approches Numeriques (LOCEAN) of the Sorbonne University where I hold a Visiting Senior Scientist position.
+I am also a Senior Visiting Scientist in the Laboratoire D’Oceanographie Et Du Climat Experimentations Et Approches Numeriques (LOCEAN) at the Sorbonne University.

-Over the years I won the Packard Fellowship in Science and Engineering (2007-2014) awarded to study the effects of climate change on El Nino and the Guggenheim Fellowship (2018) to study global ocean circulation in warm climates.
-More recently (2019) I was awarded the Presidential climate change research award of the “Make our planet great again” program initiated by French President Emmanuel Macron.
+Over the years, I was awarded the Packard Fellowship in Science and Engineering (2007-2014) to investigate the effect of climate change on El Nino and the Guggenheim Fellowship (2018) to study ocean circulation in warm climates.
+I am also a recipient of the Presidential Climate Change Research Award (2019-2025), under the “Make our planet great again” program initiated by French President Emmanuel Macron.

-My work aims to advance our knowledge of ocean, atmospheric and climate dynamics in the contexts of contemporary global warming as well as past climate changes.
-I am interested in the problems of ocean and atmospheric general circulations, large-scale ocean-atmosphere interactions, climate variability and change on time scales from years and decades to centuries to thousands of years.
+My work advances our understanding of ocean, atmospheric, and climate dynamics in the contexts of contemporary global warming and past climate changes.
+I am particularly interested in oceanic and atmospheric general circulation, ocean-atmosphere interactions, the ocean’s role in climate, and climate variability across a broad range of time scales.
+Several examples are below:

-Other phenomena are related to the North Atlantic climate and the Atlantic meridional Overturning circulation (AMOC): AMOC stability and response to global warming, AMOC impacts, Arctic-North Atlantic links; Indian Ocean-North Atlantic links, decadal and longer climate variability.
+Atlantic climate and the Atlantic meridional overturning circulation (AMOC) including AMOC stability and response to global warming; AMOC impacts; Indian Ocean-North Atlantic links; abrupt climate changes; decadal and longer climate variability.

-I also study anthropogenic climate change and climate sensitivity, warm climates of the past (e.g. Pliocene), and many other problems.
+Anthropogenic climate change and climate sensitivity, warm climates of the past (e.g. Pliocene), and many other problems of climate dynamics.

-These are fascinating areas of research that interweave several disciplines such as physical oceanography, geophysical fluid dynamics, atmospheric sciences, paleoclimate, and numerical modeling.
-I use a hierarchy of approaches, including simulations with state-of-the-art ocean, atmospheric or climate models (GCM), advanced theoretical methods, analysis of observations, and conceptual ocean and climate models.
-The ultimate goal of my research is to understand physical processes that control climate dynamics and to improve climate prediction.
+These problems intertwine several disciplines, such as physical oceanography, geophysical fluid dynamics, atmospheric sciences, paleoclimate, and numerical modeling.
+I use a hierarchy of approaches, including simulations with state-of-the-art oceanic, atmospheric, or climate models (GCMs), advanced theoretical methods, analysis of observations, toy models, and more recently, AI methods.
+The ultimate goal is to understand the physical processes that control climate dynamics and to improve climate prediction.

 Using geology to motivate climate modeling: